stolostron/rhacm-docs/release_notes/known_issues.md

    **Notice:** If you have this problem in one of your imported clusters, you cannot import another cluster successfully until you fix it.
 Even if you import a different cluster, the import fails until the problem is fixed.

-## Self-destruct script does not clean target clusters
+## Managed cluster not clean after it is detached from the hub cluster
 <!--1.0.0:2757-->

 In some cases, a component operator crashes.
 When the component operator crashes, the self-destruct script does not remove all resources from target clusters.
+See the self-destruct script in the [`endpoint-operator` folder](https://github.com/open-cluster-management/endpoint-operator/blob/release-1.0.0/hack/self-destruct.sh).
 Complete the following steps to clean your target clusters:

-1. Remove your API resources by running the following command:
+1. List the remaining Advanced Cluster Management for Kubernetes resources by running the following command:

    ```
-   kubectl api-resources -o name --namespaced=true); do echo "===$api==="; kubectl get $api -n multicluster-endpoint
+   for api in $(kubectl api-resources -o name --namespaced=true); do echo "===$api==="; kubectl get $api -n multicluster-endpoint; done
    ```

 2. Get a list of your subscriptions and delete them.
 Run the following commands:

    ```
-   kubectl get subscriptions.apps.open-cluster-management.io
+   kubectl get subscriptions.apps.open-cluster-management.io --all-namespaces

-   kubectl delete subscriptions.apps.open-cluster-management.io
+   kubectl delete subscriptions.apps.open-cluster-management.io -n <namespace> <subscription-name>
    ```

 3. Get a list of your CustomResourceDefinitions (CRDs).
 Delete the application CRDs by running the following commands: